-The SPH Laboratory System plans meaningful research and innovation activities
+The LPH Laboratory System plans meaningful research and innovation activities.

-- Partners in the SPH Laboratory System have been identified to collaborate and prioritize research needs. - The system has a mechanism in place for identifying and tracking funding sources for projects of relevance to the system. - A tracking mechanism is in place to document reaching research project milestones.
+- Research partners are identified in the LPH Laboratory System to collaborate and prioritize research needs. - The system has a mechanism in place for identifying and tracking funding sources for research projects of relevance to the system. - A tracking mechanism is in place to document reaching research project milestones that provides protection for human research subjects.

-The SPH Laboratory System has adequate capacity to plan research and innovation activities.
+The LPH Laboratory System has adequate capacity to plan and implement meaningful research and innovative activities to support broad public health goals.

-- Resources and support to employees to become proficient at grant writing are provided. - The need for and applicability of new technology are assessed. - Information gathered from system performance assessment and/or quality improvement activities is used for planning of research and innovation. - Beta testing of a new product, methodology, or service is conducted.
+- Resources and support to employees to become proficient at grant writing are provided. - The need for and applicability of new technology are assessed. - Information gathered from system performance assessment and/or quality improvement activities is used for planning of research, innovation in application and sharing (publications). - Beta testing of a new product, methodology, or service is conducted. - MOUs, similar agreements or processes are in place to establish and sustain research partnerships.

-- Identify topics for research at the system level? - Identify and collaborate with partners and agencies to provide guidance for research projects and innovative solutions? - Have an established process for recommending and evaluating research projects that support broad public health goals and public health systems and services research? - Collaborate to obtain resources for research activities, (i.e., time, finances and staff)? - Have access to institutional review boards (IRB) that provide protection for human research subjects?
+- Identify topics for research at the system level? - Identify and collaborate with system partners and agencies to provide guidance for research projects and innovative solutions? - Have an established process for recommending and evaluating research projects that support broad public health goals and public health systems and services research? - Collaborate to obtain resources for research activities, (i.e., time, finances and staff)? - Have access to institutional review boards (IRB) that provide protection for human research subjects?

-10.1.1 None Minimal Moderate Significant Optimal

-How would you rate

-the performance of the
+10.1.1 None Minimal Moderate Significant Optimal How would you rate the performance of the LPH Laboratory System collectively on achieving this Key Idea?

-SPH Laboratory System

-collectively on achieving

-this Key Idea?